xilution/xilution-graphql-backend-example/README.md

 ## Set Up

-1. Create an environment variables file.
+### Environment Variables

 1. Run `touch .env` to create a new environment variables file.
 1. Run `echo "XILUTION_ENVIRONMENT={environment}" >> .env` to add your environment preference to the environment an variables file (.env).
     * {environment} is a Xilution environment.
 One of 'test' or 'prod'.

-1. Get an Access Token with your Xilution Account Credentials
+### Account Organization Authentication

 1. Run `yarn xln:authentication:token-from-user-credentials`.
-        * Note: You will be prompted for your Xilution account username and password.
+    * You will be prompted for your Xilution account username and password.
-        * Note: The access token saved to the environment variables file will expire in one hour.
+    * The access token saved to the environment variables file will expire in one hour.

-1. Activate Elephant

-    Xilution [Elephant](https://products.xilution.com/basics/elephant) is part of Xilution's IAM suite and is used to manage sub-organizations.
+### Account Organization Product Activation

+Note: Requires Account Organization Authentication

+1. Run `yarn xln:elephant:activate-for-account-organization`.
+1. Run `yarn xln:hippo:activate-for-account-organization`.
-    1. Run `yarn xln:elephant:activate`.
+1. Run `yarn xln:rhino:activate-for-account-organization`.

-    * To see the Elephant activation status, run `yarn xln:elephant:show-activation` to see the Elephant activation status.
+* Run `yarn xln:{product-name}:show-activation-for-account-organization` to see the status of an account organization's product activation.
-    * To deactivate Elephant, run `yarn xln:elephant:deactivate`.
+    * {product-name} is one of `elephant`, `hippo` or `rhino`.
+* Run `yarn xln:{product-name}:deactivate-for-account-organization` to deactivate a product for an account organization.

-1. Create a Xilution Sub-Organization
+### Create a Xilution Sub-Organization

+Note: Requires Account Organization Authentication

 1. Run `yarn xln:elephant:create-organization`.

 * To see your sub-organizations, run `yarn xln:elephant:show-organizations`.
 * To delete a sub-organization, run `yarn xln:elephant:delete-organization {xilution_sub_organization_id}`
     * {xilution_sub_organization_id} is a sub-organization id.

-1. Activate Rhino

-    Xilution [Rhino](https://products.xilution.com/basics/rhino) is part of Xilution's IAM suite and is used to manage sub-organization users.
+### Sub-Organization Product Activation

+Note: Requires Account Organization Authentication

+1. Run `yarn xln:zebra:activate-for-sub-organization`.
+1. Run `yarn xln:beagily:activate-for-sub-organization`.
-    1. Run `yarn xln:rhino:activate`.
+1. Run `yarn xln:fox:activate-for-sub-organization`.

-    * To see the Rhino activation status, run `yarn xln:rhino:show-activation` to see the Rhino activation status.
+* Run `yarn xln:{product-name}:show-activation-for-sub-organization` to see the status of a sub-organization's product activation.
-    * To deactivate Rhino, run `yarn xln:rhino:deactivate`.
+    * {product-name} is one of `zebra`, `beagily` or `fox`.
+* Run `yarn xln:{product-name}:deactivate-for-sub-organization` to deactivate a product for a sub-organization.

-1. Add an API User to the Sub-Organization
+### Add an API User to the Sub-Organization

+Note: Requires Account Organization Authentication

 1. Run `yarn xln:rhino:sign-up-api-user {email} {username}`.
     * {email} is the new user's email address.
 Enter an email address that you have access to.
     * {username} is the new user's username.
     * A verification code will be emailed to the email address you entered when signing up the new user.
+1. Run `yarn xln:rhino:verify-user-email {username} {code}` to verify the new user's email.
+    * {username} is the new user's username.
+    * {code} is the verification code the you received in your email inbox.

 * To see the sub-organization's users run, `yarn xln:rhino:show-users`.
 * To delete a sub-organization's user run, `yarn xln:rhino:delete-user {user-id}`.

-    * TODO - make a note about needing a credit card in Prod.
+TODO - make a note about needing a credit card in Prod.

-1. Verify the New User's Email Address

-    1. Run `yarn xln:rhino:verify-user-email {username} {code}`.
-        * {username} is the new user's username.
-        * {code} is the verification code the you received in your email inbox.

-1. Activate Hippo

-    Xilution [Hippo](https://products.xilution.com/basics/hippo) is part of Xilution's IAM suite and is used to manage sub-organization clients.

-    1. Run `yarn xln:hippo:activate`.

-    * To see the Hippo activation status, run `yarn xln:hippo:show-activation` to see the Hippo activation status.
-    * To deactivate Hippo, run `yarn xln:hippo:deactivate`.

-1. Add a Clients to the Sub-Organization
+### Add a Client to the Sub-Organization

+Note: Requires Account Organization Authentication

 1. Run `yarn xln:hippo:create-api-client`.

 * To see the sub-organization's clients run, `yarn xln:hippo:show-clients`.
 * To delete a sub-organization's client run, `yarn xln:hippo:delete-client {client-id}`.

-1. Get an Access Token with your API Client Credentials
+### Sub-Organization Authentication

 1. Run `yarn xln:zebra:token-from-api-client-credentials`.

-1. Activate Beagily

-    Xilution [Beagily](https://products.xilution.com/basics/beagily) is a simple JSON data storage API that features integrated search and access control features.

-    1. Run `yarn xln:beagily:activate`.

-    * To see the Rhino activation status, run `yarn xln:beagily:show-activation` to see the Rhino activation status.
-    * To deactivate Rhino, run `yarn xln:beagily:deactivate`.

-1. Create a Beagily Pet Type
+### Prime Beagily with Some Data

+Note: Requires Sub-Organization Authentication

 1. Run `yarn xln:beagily:create-pet-type`.

-1. Create some pet records.

 1. Run `yarn xln:beagily:create-pet {name}` passing some different pet names to prime with Beagily data store with some data.
    * {name} is a pet's name.

-1. Activate Zebra

-    Xilution [Zebra](https://products.xilution.com/basics/zebra) is part of Xilution's IAM suite and is used to authenticate and authorize clients and users.

-    1. Run `yarn xln:zebra:activate`.

-    * To see the Rhino activation status, run `yarn xln:zebra:show-activation` to see the Rhino activation status.
-    * To deactivate Rhino, run `yarn xln:zebra:deactivate`.

 ## Running Locally

 1. Run `export $(grep -v '^#' .env | xargs)`.
     * Requires the Set Up step to be complete.
 1. Run `yarn start`.

-    1. You can make changes to the source code and nodemon will automatically restart the server when the changes are saved.
+    * You can make changes to the source code and nodemon will automatically restart the server when the changes are saved.
-    1. Open `http://localhost:3123/health` in a browser to verify that the server is running.
+    * Open `http://localhost:3123/health` in a browser to verify that the server is running.
-    1. Open `http://localhost:3123/graphql` in a browser to see the Apollo Playground.
+    * Open `http://localhost:3123/graphql` in a browser to see the Apollo Playground.
         * Requires Authentication.
 See Example GraphQL Queries and Mutations / Authentication below.
-    1. `Ctrl-c` to stop.
+    * `Ctrl-c` to stop.

 ## Example GraphQL Queries and Mutations